-The great thing about throw patterns is that tension usually doesn’t matter.
+The great thing about throw patterns is that gauge doesn’t matter much.
 So you are not limited to patterns in say 4 ply or aran weight.
 Just pick your favourite design & then use the right needle or hook size for your yarn & adapt the size a bit if needed.

-Think about whether you want a portable project made in squares (or sometimes strips), or a one piece pattern – big & heavy by the end but no assembly!
+Think about whether you want a portable project made in squares (or sometimes strips), or a one piece blanket – big & heavy by the end but no assembly!

 Scroll down for my favourite rainbow stash blanket patterns to knit & crochet or use these quick links:

 Bear’s Rainbow Blanket crochet pattern by Purl Soho

 If you like making granny squares, you will love this free pattern!

 A crochet square blanket makes a great portable project.
 You can make a square anywhere, in next to no time.
 So if life is hectic, you can get your crochet fix in short bursts & have the satisfaction of always making progress.

 Just be aware that it can take a LOT of time to block your squares and join them altogether.
 I’d suggest weaving ends as you go & not leaving all the blocking until the end to save your sanity. 🙂

 If you don’t want to make a multicoloured blanket, Purl Soho give lots of palette suggestions for more sophisticated, tonal versions too.

 The picture above shows the slightly modified version I made as a baby gift which just had diagonal holes instead of the patterned centres in the original pattern.